kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-set-up-tls-gateway.md

 ## Set up a TLS Gateway in simple mode

-1. Create a TLS Gateway in simple mode.
-Run:
+  To create a TLS Gateway in simple mode, run:

     ```bash
       cat <<EOF | kubectl apply -f -